AliArmagan/FINEOS/README.md

 Instructions:

+- To Run Test, you can Run the "CucumberRunner" class or feature file.(By right click and Run or open the class and click on the small green icon)
-- To run test open the "CucumberRunner" class under runner folder, and write the tag that you wanna run inside the double code next to the tags.(Ex=> tags = "@add_user")
+- To run only one test open the "CucumberRunner" class under runner folder, and write the tag that you wanna run inside the double code next to the tags.(Ex=> tags = "@add_user") or run feature file that you wanna run.

 -I have Hooks class inside the "step_definitions" folder.If you wanna comment out "Driver.closeDriver()" to see page to make sure result as expected,it is under @After tag inside tearDown.

 - I have too tags that you can run.@delete_user and @add_user